Today you are going to see the exact ten writing techniques I use in every article I write.

 Let’s say you were writing an article about car repairs, but you know nothing about the subject.
 What do you do?

 If you start winging it, your reader will know it.
 It will be subtle, but it’s easy to see by someone who knows about the subject.
 It’s the same as when your father tries to “be cool” and talk like a young man.

-Instead, you go to a place like a Reddit, check the appropriate subreddit (like this one), and start reading through all the posts in there.
+Instead, you go to a place like a Reddit, check the appropriate subreddit (like this one), and start reading through all the posts.

 Slowly, you’ll start to pick up some expressions, slang, and mannerisms only people who repair cars use.

-Here’s how you can review mine your industry or niche.
+Here’s how you can review mine in your industry or niche.

 Step #1: Go to Amazon

 In Amazon’s search bar, add a broad keyword related to your content.

 Then, scroll down and check the products that show up in the results.
 Open any result that has at least 50 reviews, like this book.

 Go to the review section at the bottom of the page, and start reading the reviews one by one.